Babaciunea/Soundtag/README.md

 If you made it this far into the steps then I guess I don't need to explain how to write it on the nfc tag.

-D) The original one that I used but isn't worth using it is just putting the audio file in an Google drive account and copying the link, then of course writing it on the nfc tag.
+4) The original one that I used but isn't worth using it is just putting the audio file in an Google drive account and copying the link, then of course writing it on the nfc tag.